JaxonTerrace22/ecen-361-stm32-lab-03-simple-scheduler-JaxonTerrace22-public/Documentation/Assignment.md

    The variables are global, since in the C language, you can tell the difference because global variables are declared outside of the main body and local variables are stored inside of it because local variables are only meant to run inside of the program, whereas global variables are meant to be kept for multiple programs without being erased after program is terminated.

 7. For the interrupts on Button_1/2, why were the GPIO modes set to be Falling edge trigger?
+   A falling edge trigger means that the switch becomes active low when the button is pushed(connecting it to ground).
+In this case, the button press signals an interrupt, which is what we want to happen in the case of a scheduler, rather than an interrupt occuring when we let go of the button, which just wouldn't make much sense.
+When I press the button I want my input registered as an interrupt.

 ## Extra Credit (5 pts maximum)